Price: £95 PLUS VAT

 We are delighted to be able to include keynote contributions from Beatriz Pont, Senior Policy analyst, Organisation for Economic Co-operation and Development (OECD); and Anneli Rautiainen, Senior Counsellor of Education, Finnish National Agency for Education (FINEDU).

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from Education Scotland; the Intellectual Property Office; and Ofsted.
-Also due to attend are representatives from Audit Scotland; Banff Academy; Bright Red Publishing; Cambridge Assessment; Children & Young People's Commissioner Scotland; CodeClan; Copyright Licensing Agency; Creative Scotland; Dollar Academy; Duncanrig Secondary School, Glasgow; East Ayrshire Council; East Lothian Council; East Park; George Watson's College, Edinburgh; HarperCollins; Heriot-Watt University; Hodder Gibson; Includem; Institute of Physics; Inverness College UHI; LinkLiving; Mindroom; NHS Lanarkshire; Scottish Credit and Qualifications Framework Partnership; Scottish Qualifications Authority; SEEMiS Group; Skills Development Scotland; Systems Technology Forum; The Education and Training Foundation; The Glasgow Academy; The Good Shepherd Centre; The Wood Foundation; University of Aberdeen; University of Bristol; University of Edinburgh; University of St Andrews; University of Stirling; and Who Cares?
+Places have been reserved by officials from the Scottish Government; Education Scotland; the Intellectual Property Office; Ofsted; and.
+Also due to attend are representatives from Audit Scotland; Ayrshire College; Borders College; Banff Academy; Bright Red Publishing; Cambridge Assessment; Cattanach; Children & Young People's Commissioner Scotland; CodeClan; Colleges Scotland; Copyright Licensing Agency; Creative Scotland; Dollar Academy; Duncanrig Secondary School, Glasgow; East Ayrshire Council; East Lothian Council; East Park; George Watson's College, Edinburgh; HarperCollins; Heriot-Watt University; Hodder Gibson; Includem; Institute of Physics; Inverness College UHI; Leadership for Change; LinkLiving; Mindroom; NHS Lanarkshire; Scottish Credit and Qualifications Framework Partnership; Scottish Qualifications Authority; SEEMiS Group; Skills Development Scotland; Systems Technology Forum; The Education and Training Foundation; The Fostering Network; The Glasgow Academy; The Good Shepherd Centre; The Volunteer Tutors Organisation; The Wood Foundation; University of Aberdeen; University of Bristol; University of Edinburgh; University of St Andrews; University of Stirling; and Who Cares?
 Scotland.

 Press passes have been reserved by representatives from DC Thomson and The Times.